 China Book reviews

-Here we list most of the books used as source reference when writing the pages on this web site.
+Here we list most of the books used as source reference when authoring the pages on this web site.

-Each book has a short review and star rating with full information about the book: pages, illustrations, Chinese, coverage.
+Each book has a short review and star rating with full information about the book: pages, illustrations, Chinese language, coverage.
 The 'full details' links take you to an external web site (usually amazon) which will give more details and often allow you to purchase a copy.

 Books are grouped according to main subject area: History; Modern History; Traditions; Language and 'Other'.